chenxm1986/nicslu/README.md

 Put "nicslu.dll", "nicslu.lib", and "nicslu.lic" in the "bin" folder of your SMASH installation path, e.g., "C:\Program Files\Dolphin\Solutions 2019 Q4.1\smash\bin".
 Please use the 64- or 32-bit libraries acording to your Windows version.
 DON'T use the int64 libraries.
 Add ".OPTION SOLVER=NICSLU" in your netlist.

 Once the license is expired, please contact [Xiaoming Chen](mailto:chenxiaoming@ict.ac.cn) to get a new license or download a new version.
+Also contact [Xiaoming Chen](mailto:chenxiaoming@ict.ac.cn) if you want a library for Linux.

 NICSLU-OPEN
 ============